ceilingfans/pnut-butta/README.md

 ```shell
 cmake .
 ```
-You may need to specify the generator for cmake with the `-G` flag
+You may need to specify the generator for cmake with the `-G` flag, see [this](https://stackoverflow.com/a/35935066/15283724) for more information

 * Make
 ```shell